jakewhlr/cs415/PA4/README.md

 , which will run various tests with the sequential implementation and the parallel implementation, respectively.
 The output of these scripts will be stored in `output/sequential/` and `output/parallel/`.

+#### Command Line arguments
+The program accepts the following arguments:
+* `-s <int>`, specifies the square size of the matrices to multiply.
+Defaults to 5
+* `-e <int>`, specifies a seed for the random generation of matrices.
+Defaults to current time.
+* `-c`, specifies whether this run is used for collecting data, changes output accordingly.
+Defaults to false.
+* `-v`, specifies level of verbosity, between 0 and 4 `v`'s.
+Defaults to 0.